 But what benefits does a community college education offer to nontraditional students in particular?
 Here are a few:

-- Lower tuition costs make it more affordable to attend school while supporting a family.
+- Lower tuition costs make attending school while supporting a family more affordable.

 - Community colleges are often closer in proximity, making commuting an option instead of living on-campus in dorms.

 - Many community colleges offer financial aid specifically for nontraditional students.

 - Some schools offer additional benefits like free or discounted childcare.

 - Partnerships with four-year institutions make it easier to transfer to a four-year program.